How To Solve A Washer Making Clicking Noises: 7 Steps

 For newer washer models with a direct drive system:

-1. Inspect these components for any signs of damage, misalignment, or wear.
+- Inspect the stator and rotor for any signs of damage, misalignment, or wear.

 #5: Explore the Clutch Assembly

 The clutch assembly helps your washer switch between agitating and spinning.
-If worn or damaged, it could be the source of the clicking noise.
+If the teeth on the clutch assembly are worn or damaged, it could be the source of the clicking noise.
 To access the clutch assembly, you’ll need to remove the washer’s cabinet or front panel and the transmission.

 The clutch assembly looks like a round, flat piece with a ring of gear-like teeth on the outer edge.
-Swap it out for a new one if it’s worn out or damaged.
+Swap the clutch out for a new one if worn out or damaged.
+A replacement clutch should cost you around $20.

 #6: Look at the Water Pump

 The water pump drains water from your washer during the spin cycle.
-If it’s clogged or damaged, it could create a clicking noise.
+If the water pump is clogged or damaged, it can cause a clicking noise.

 To access the water pump, you’ll need to remove the washer’s cabinet or front panel.
 Look for a round plastic component with two hoses connected to it.